aaronicsubstances/bridge-arithmetic/README.md

 The early algebra activities identified address the following needs as well:

-- questions requiring knowledge of commutativity of addition but not subtraction - using ordinary subtraction questions and accepting "undefined" (similar to dividing by zero), "unexpected number", "negative", or negative sign as valid answers.
 - questions requiring knowledge of associativity of addition but not subtraction - using expression evaluation.
 - questions requiring knowledge of distributivity of multiplication over addition - using multiplication questions and demonstrating how any multiplication algorithm is an application of the distributivity property, because it leverages memory of tables to reduce the number of repeated additions suggested by the involvement of a counting number multiplier.